What Is Bauhaus

 Special Discount for Docomomo International Members!

 Our center in also a publishing house in its areas of expertise: Bauhaus, Tel Aviv, architecture and design.
-Please take a look at the books published by us in our online store.
 If you are an author in these fields or a book distributor, please email us and we shall respond shortly.